VISUAL RHETORIC DEFINED

-As described in the Introduction chapter, visual imagery is analogue, meaning that it is analogous to, or bears a similarity to, that which it represents.
+Visual imagery is analogue, meaning that it is analogous to, or bears a similarity to, that which it represents.
 Authors use the power of analogy to create a symbolic message.

 In the example below (figure 1), we see a poster used during Word War I portraying a fierce gorilla symbolizing a terrifying German enemy while the draped bare chested woman symbolizes the spirit of American liberty.
 The poster is intended to convey the idea that, unless you enlist in the U.S. Army, the German Kaiser’s rabid soldiers would eventually land on American soil.